JBrosDevelopment/Norma/README.md

 object value = GetValueFromTokens(line.Tokens.Skip(2).ToArray(), variables);
 ```

-Amazing. we're so close.
-We jsut got to check if the what operator and do the corresponding operation with it.
-We also got to make check if the types, `string` and `float`, don't match.
+We're so close.
+Now we just need to check what the operator is, and do the corresponding operation with it.
+We also need to check if the types, `string` and `float`, don't match.
 For example, we can't add `"Hello"` to the number `10`.
 Now, let's code it!

 ```cs
 switch(line.Tokens[1].Value)